misheckserima/snave/SUPABASE_MIGRATION_GUIDE.md

 1. Go to [Supabase](https://supabase.com/) and sign up or log in
 2. Create a new project:
-   - Enter a project name (e.g., "lingualearn")
+   - Enter a project name (e.g., "snave")
    - Set a secure database password
    - Choose a region closest to your users
    - Wait for your project to be created (may take a few minutes)